 An effective insider threat program is a core part of any modern cybersecurity strategy.
-Having controls in place to detect, deter, and respond to insider attacks is necessary for your organization to protect its sensitive data.
-It’s also required by many IT regulations, standards, and laws.
-An insider threat program can enhance your overall cybersecurity strategy and support NISPOM, NIST SP 800-53, HIPAA, and PCI DSS compliance software among others.
+Having controls in place to detect and respond to insider attacks is necessary to protect your organization’s sensitive data and critical systems.
+It’s also a requirement of many IT regulations, standards, and laws.
+An insider threat program can enhance your overall cybersecurity and support compliance with HIPAA, PCI DSS, and NIS2, among others.

-In this article, we’ll shed light on the main insider threat program requirements and share the best tips on how to build an insider risk program.
+In this article, we’ll shed light on the main requirements of an insider threat program and share the best tips on how to build an insider threat program.

 What is an insider threat program?

 Creating an effective corporate insider threat program can help you detect insider threats, prevent them, and mitigate their consequences.
 An insider threat program is “a coordinated group of capabilities under centralized management that is organized to detect and prevent the unauthorized disclosure of sensitive information”, according to The National Institute of Standards and Technology (NIST) Special Publication 800-53.
-It’s also frequently called an insider threat management program/framework.
+The term “insider threat program” is often referred to interchangeably as an insider threat management framework.

 What functions do insider threat programs aim to fulfill?
 They can help organizations detect insider threats, respond to them, remediate their consequences, and improve insider threat awareness.
 But before we get into the details, let’s examine why it’s worth investing your time and money in such a program.